Skip to main content

 If you are organising a candidate event, you can have it listed on our website.

-To let us know about your event, email us with the following information:
+To let us know about your event, fill in our online form with the following information:

 • Whether the event is for the mayoral election, a ward election, or a community board election